When is it safe for me to start exercising after having a baby?

 What we offer at Innovations Physio & Pilates

-- Real Time Ultrasound: to assist you in activating your core and pelvic floor correctly.
-This is ESSENTIAL in the rehabilitation after having baby
+- Real Time Ultrasound: to assist you in activating your core muscles correctly.

 - Post-Natal Exercise Pilates taken by one of our very experienced Physiotherapists.
 This is the perfect place to begin regaining control of your body after having a baby.